Omen296/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 particular subject and activity and most of the columns provide the mean of all the observations of that pair.

-The end result is a tall data set that follows the principles of tidyness in having each row correspond to an observation, each column to a variable and the table only refers to the same type of data.
+The end result is a data set that follows the principles of tidyness in having each row correspond to an observation, each column to a variable and the table only refers to the same type of data.
 The names of the variable are also descriptive and the codebook provides an account of each variable with this table.

 The resulting table provides the name of each variable, both types of variable, which in all cases discounting the subject/activity variable